EnglishEN

 • Translation

-My name is Marco van Wijk, 36 years old and living in the Rotterdam area.
-I have been passionate about everything related to cars my whole life.
-At 16, I was already working in the garage as an apprentice mechanic.
-In the ten years I worked as a mechanic in the VAG and BMW garages, I completed the technical specialist training up to level 4.
-Since 2015, I have been working as a lecturer in automotive technology.
-In 2018, I obtained the Bachelor of Science degree at HTS Autotechniek in Arnhem after completing the part-time course in HBO-automotive engineering.
+My name is Marco van Wijk, I am 36 years old and live in the Rotterdam area.
+All my life I have been crazy about everything related to cars.
+At 16, I was already working in a garage as an apprentice mechanic.
+During the ten years I worked as a mechanic in VAG and BMW garages, I completed the mechanic training programs up to level 4 Technical Specialist.
+Since 2015, I have been working as an automotive engineering teacher.
+In 2018, I earned the title Bachelor of Science at the HTS Automotive Engineering program in Arnhem after completing the part-time HBO automotive program.

-I cherish fond memories of this education with a lasting sense of satisfaction.
-After HTS, I obtained my teaching qualification by completing a post-HBO course at the Rotterdam University of Applied Sciences.
+I have warm memories of this program, with a lasting sense of satisfaction.
+Following HTS, I obtained my teaching qualification after completing a post-HBO program at Rotterdam University of Applied Sciences.

-Besides my work as a lecturer and author of this website, I enjoy writing articles for AMT and you can find me presenting knowledge sessions at AMT-live.
+In addition to my work as a teacher and author of this website, I also enjoy writing articles for AMT, and you can find me as a presenter of knowledge sessions at AMT-live.

-In 2005, I started creating websites.
-The current website dates back to 2009 and had the domain name “marcovw.nl”.
-To improve recognizability, professionalism, and SEO, I decided to include the context in the domain name, along with my initials “MVW” (Marco van Wijk).
-This led to the current domain name “mvwautotechniek.nl”.
+In 2005 I started building websites.
+The current website dates from 2009 and had the domain name “marcovw.nl”.
+To improve recognizability, professionalism, and SEO, I decided to include the context in the domain name, including my initials “MVW” (Marco van Wijk).
+That is how the current domain name “mvwautotechniek.nl” came to be.
 Over the years, there have been many changes in design and content.
-The website now has over 350 pages and averages 100,000 unique page views per month.
-I have developed and manage the site entirely myself, including design and images, and the site runs on a self-configured VPS.
+The website now has more than 350 pages and attracts an average of 100,000 unique pageviews per month.
+I developed the website myself and manage it completely, including the design and images, and the site runs on a self-configured VPS.

-The aim of the website is to provide insights into automotive technology, with a lot of information not easily found elsewhere on Google, often without images and usually not in Dutch.
-The site targets vocational education levels 2 through 4, with teaching materials and exam preparations, and is also suitable for HAVO/VWO students transitioning to HBO mechanical or automotive engineering.
+The goal of the website is to give people insight into automotive technology, with a lot of information that cannot be found elsewhere on Google, often without images and usually not in Dutch.
+The site is aimed at VET levels 2 through 4, with teaching materials and exam preparation, and is also suitable for HAVO/VWO students progressing to HBO mechanical engineering or automotive engineering.

+I deliberately do not show ads to keep the website clean.
+There are also no trackers or cookies, so a cookie notice is not necessary.
 The website is freely accessible to everyone, without payment or login systems.
-This makes it easier to obtain permission from car manufacturers to use their images, as I have no financial interests, and many manufacturers support education.
+This makes it easier to get permission from automakers to use their images, because I have no financial interests and many manufacturers support education.

 If you discover spelling or grammatical errors, please use the contact form to report them.
-This also applies to additions to specific topics.
+This also applies to additions on specific topics.

-From the very first concepts to the website that was replaced in March 2019 by the current version, I used the program Microsoft FrontPage 2003.
-With the help of FrontPage, the HTML pages were created at the time.
-In FrontPage’s design window, the result of the HTML codes could be viewed, and it was easy to place texts and images.a0
+From the very first concepts up to the website that was replaced by the current version in March 2019, I used the program Microsoft FrontPage 2003.
+Using FrontPage, I created the HTML pages that were loaded in frames.
+In FrontPage’s design view, the result of the HTML code could be viewed and it was easy to place text and images.

 The website consisted of four frames: